Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-21:** Floating-point can't represent 0.1 exactly, which is why 0.1 + 0.2 != 0.3 in most languages.
 - **2025-12-22:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.
 - **2025-12-23:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
+- **2025-12-23:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.